unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-1.md

 <div class="rBorder" markdown="1">
 <span style="color:red">3. __What is the PID of the program that the hacker killed?__</span>

-Back in the output let's look for the [ps](https://linux.die.net/man/1/ps) command and see what PID it's killing.
+Back in the output - let's look for the [ps](https://linux.die.net/man/1/ps) command and see what PID its killing.

 ```console
 root@kali:~/Downloads/NCL-2016-Game2-Compromise/dir# cat .bash_history